deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 - enforce OpenPGP end-to-end encryption with metadata-minimization for all sent and received emails,

-- enforce strict Transport Layer Security (TLS) and Domain signing (DKIM)
+- enforce strict Transport Layer Security (TLS) and Domain Key signing (DKIM)

-In other words, chatmail apps and relays each independently enforce transport and end-to-end encryption across the world-wide growing [chatmail](https://chatmail.at) ecosystem.
+Chatmail relays and apps each independently enforce transport and end-to-end encryption across the world-wide growing [secure chatmail](https://chatmail.at) ecosystem.
+New relays are automatically interoperable based on cryptography and IETF standards.
+No permission from us needed.

 ## Classic email usage was enhanced but requires opt-in